NorielSylvire/ns_minerals_afterloader/README.md

 ```lua
 nsmc.register_minerals("mymod", {{}})
 ```
-The above code is functional and will result in one mineral named `"mymod1mineral"` added to the game, complete with tools, nodes, ore generation and textures.
+The above code is functional and will result in one mineral named `"mymod1mineral"` added to the game, complete with tools, nodes, ore generation. sounds and textures (provided you also downloaded the `ns_minerals_default` and `ns_minerals_farming` mods).
 The textures will all be white.

-All the methods contained in this mod, when given a blank mineral with no values, will default everything to the same values or `default` mod iron.
-So, the same scarcity, depths, uses, damage, etcetera, as iron.
+All of the methods contained in this API will use default values for any property you don't define yourself.
+The default values given by the API are exactly the same as the values of iron from the `default` mod.
+Meaning the same scarcity, depth, number of uses, etcetera.
+All except for the color, which, if you don't provide a color, will be defaulted as plain white.
+Also if you don't give it a name, the mineral will be given the same name as your mod, plus a number and the word "mineral".

+---
+### nsmc.register_minerals(modname, minerals)
+Parameters:
+* modname: a `string` value.
+This must be the name of your mod.
+* minerals: an array of `mineral` table.
+This must be an array of `mineral` table containing every mineral you want to add to the game.
+See MINERAL TABLE for more information.

+This method calls the other methods from all the mods that you have installed.
+If you have the `ns_minerals_default` mod, it will register crafting recipes, nodes, tools, the sound tools make when they break, and all the other stuff that comes with the `default` mod.
+If you also have the `ns_minerals_farming` mod, for example, it will also add tool variants from the `farming` mod.

+Basically it will add everything for each `mineral` in the array.
+If you don't provide some specific property for a mineral, it will just get the default value.

 ---
 ### nsmc.register_crafts(modname, mineral)